 PROFILE OF THE HONOURABLE MINISTER

-During the same period, she was Ranking Member for the Parliamentary Select Committee on Foreign Affairs and subsequently, the Appointments, Defence and Interior Committees of Parliament
+Hon.
+Botchwey previously served as Deputy Minister for Information (2005-2006), and subsequently as the Deputy Minister for Trade and Industry (2007-2008) in the first term of President Kufuor from 2000-2004.
+Hon.
+Botchwey was her party’s spokesperson on Foreign Affairs between the year 2009 and 2013, while in opposition.
+During the same period, she was Ranking Member for the Parliamentary Select Committee on Foreign Affairs and subsequently, the Appointments, Defence and Interior Committees of Parliament.

-Currently she sits on the Communication as well as the Gender and Children Committees of Parliament where she works with colleague members to look into matters relating to communications generally as well as examine all gender and children focused issues to ensure their inclusion in all appropriate legislation.
+In the immediate past Parliament (2017 – 2021), she sat on the Communication as well as the Gender and Children Committees of Parliament, where she worked with colleague members on matters relating to communications generally as well as examining all issues related to gender and children to ensure their inclusion in all appropriate legislation.